 Formula can be expensive, but it is important to keep in mind that this is your baby’s sole source of nutrition for at least the first six months of life, and the primary source of nutrition for the first year.
 When you look at it that way, your baby’s formula costs less than your food!

 The major formula companies often have sales and coupons that can help bring down the cost.
-If you are interested in signing up for any of them, click on the program and you will be taken to the sign up pages.
+The following links take you to the corresponding programs to enroll.

 How to Prepare Formula

-Whether or not you decide to follow the WHO guidelines for formula preparation, you should always start with clean, dry hands and a clean, dry work space.
-Water should be added to the bottle first.
-Glass bottles are thought to have more accurate measurement lines than plastic bottles, but both are more accurate than the measurements on the bottles that use the plastic disposable liners.
-It is not recommended to warm water or prepared formula in plastic as the increased temperature can cause chemicals to leach out of the plastic.
+Whether or not you decide to follow the WHO guidelines for bottle preparation, you should always start with clean, dry hands and a clean, dry work space.
+Add water to the bottle first.
+Use a measuring cup if you are using a bottle with a plastic disposable liner (the measurements on those bottles are not very accurate).
+When possible, avoid warming water or prepared formula in a plastic bottle as the increased temperature can cause chemicals to leach out of the plastic.

-It is important to never add anything additional to a bottle of formula including, but not limited to: sugar, flavorings, or baby cereals.
-If you are mixing a bottle that will contain both breast milk and formula, breast milk cannot take the place of water when preparing formula.
+Never add anything to a bottle including, but not limited to: sugar, flavorings, or baby cereals.
+If you are mixing a bottle that will also contain breast milk, breast milk cannot take the place of water when preparing formula.
 Prepare the formula as you normally would and then add the breast milk.

-If you have any questions about formula preparation, the manufacturers have hotlines you can call (which can be found on their website or on most containers).
+If you have any questions about proper preparation, the manufacturers have hotlines you can call (which can be found on their website or on most containers).

-Opened ready-to-feed formula should be stored in the refrigerator according to the instructions on the package (typically 24-48 hours).
-Opened containers of powdered formula should be stored in a cool, dry place according to the instructions on the package (typically up to 30 days).
-Formula should never be stored in the freezer.
+Store opened ready-to-feed formula in the refrigerator according to the instructions on the package (typically 24-48 hours).
+Keep opened containers of powdered formula in a cool, dry place (typically up to 30 days).
+Never store formula in the freezer.

 For bottles that have been prepared the guidelines are generally the same for all manufacturers.
 We strongly recommend reading the label for the formula you have purchased and strictly following their prescribed guidelines.
 A prepared bottle is fine to sit at room temperature for up to two hours.
 Once your baby has drunk from the bottle it must be finished or discarded within one hour.
 The reason being after this time there is an increased likelihood of bacterial growth.

-This blog is for informational purposes only and is not meant to take the place of a discussion with a physician.
-Formula is a dietary topic and, as such, should always be discussed with your baby’s pediatrician before starting or changing a particular formula.
+This blog is for informational purposes only.
+It should not take the place of a discussion with a physician.
+Always discuss dietary concerns with your baby’s pediatrician.

-This blog post is not sponsored by any company and the information contained in it are the unbiased opinions and research of the author, Rebecca Tucci.
+This blog post is not sponsored by any company and the information contained in it are the uninfluenced opinions and research of the author, Rebecca Tucci.